Updated August 26, 2021

 Evidence for the use of CBD oil to treat the signs of arthritis is stronger.
 In fact, cannabidiol is actually better supported than some commonly used treatments like glucosamine, green-lipped mussel (GLM), hydrotherapy and cold laser.

 Three recent randomised placebo-controlled trials all found that outward signs of arthritis improved when dogs received twice daily oral doses of cannabidiol.
 Although these studies used only small numbers of dogs, the effects were statistically significant.
-You can find links to read the full papers below.

 When To Use Cannabidiol For Arthritis